How To Draft A Winning Pitch Deck – The Sequoia Way

 4. “Why Now?”

 Explain why now is the best time to launch your solution.
 Investors are always mindful of timing; they don’t want to be too early or too late to the game.
-Highlight trends that support your project’s urgency.
-For example, with AI and tech booming right now, companies in this space have a strong case for urgency.

 5. Market Size